Agriculture

 Various advantages of practicing rooftop farming are:

-• It provides an income source and employment to the local and poor people.
+• It provides an income source and employment to the local people.

 • The utilisation of kitchen waste, such as vegetable waste and more, acts as an organic fertiliser in rooftop gardens.